Cybdo/CybdoClock/README.md

 # CybdoClock!!

-14 by 14 letter word clock / calendar / whatever, powered by esp32-c6!
+14 by 14 letter word clock / calendar / whatever, powered by cybdopico!